 Northeastern Sailing is composed of around 40 dedicated and motivated student-athletes across all academic years and disciplines.
 We compete in both Fall and Spring seasons, sending sailors to anywhere from one to seven regattas a weekend, in locations from Maryland to Maine.
 Though most of our regattas are co-ed events, we have a competitive Women’s team that competes in many women’s only events, as well as the co-ed ones.

 Our practices are on Tuesday, Thursday and Friday afternoons, from September to November, and from late February until the end of April.
-We sail in our fleet of 6 high performance FJ’s, and MIT’s fleets of 18 FJs, 24 Fireflies, 31 Tech Dinghies, and 6 420s when needed.
+We mostly practice in MIT's fleet of 24 Turbo FJs, and occasionally use their fleets of Club FJs, Tech Dinghies, and Fireflies when needed.

 Originally called "Northeastern Yacht Club" at its inception in 1940, the Northeastern Sailing Team is one of the oldest college sailing teams in the country.
 Because of our unique 78-year partnership with MIT, we have practiced out of the MIT Sailing Pavilion since our team was established, and continue to call the Charles River home.